CommonGateway/CoreBundle/docs/features/Plugins.md

 In case you want to update or remove a plugin, go to “Plugins” in the Gateway UI main menu and select “Installed”.
 Click on the plugin that you want to update or remove and press the Update or Remove button in the top right of the screen.

-## Adding Actions, Sources, Cronjobs, to your plugin
+## Adding Core Schema's, to your plugin

 You can include an installation folder in the root of your plugin repository containing schema.json files or other files.
 Whenever the Gateway installs or updates a plugin, it looks for the schema map and handles all schema.json files in that folder as a schema upload.

 Keep in mind that you will need to properly set the $schema of the object in order for the gateway to understand what schema you are trying to create.
-The core schema’s of the gateway are defined as
+The core schema’s of the gateway are defined as:

 - 'https://docs.commongateway.nl/schemas/Action.schema.json',
 - 'https://docs.commongateway.nl/schemas/Application.schema.json',